Block on Trump's Asylum Ban Upheld by Supreme Court

 (Note: This blog was updated November 6, 2019).

-If you're scrambling to finish up your continuing legal education credits before a compliance deadline, or just want to make sure you're on top of the latest legal developments, here's one thing to keep in mind: you don't have to shell out a lot of cash, or trudge over to a conference center, in order to get CLE credits.
+If you're scrambling to finish up your continuing legal education credits or just want to make sure you're on top of the latest legal developments, here's one thing to keep in mind: you don't have to shell out a lot of cash, or trudge over to a conference center, in order to get CLE credits.

 In fact, there are several high-quality CLE programs out there which will help you continue your legal education without having to leave your office -- or your couch.
 And because they're on-demand, you can complete them on your own schedule.
 Here are a few.

 The Practising Law Institute has a ton of programs around everything from antitrust law to legal ethics to pro bono practice.
 (Yes, they spell practising with an s, and no, they're not some strange British or Australian outfit.)
 Many of PLI's programs can be streamed online, on-demand, and completely for free.